 Have you launched an e-commerce startup or in the process of doing so?
 As an entrepreneur, networking is a key part of running or launching any business.
 At Station F you get to meet plenty of young tech and startup professionals in Paris.
 Paris is the hub of innovation and startups are booming in the city.

-Why not leap on to the bandwagon of the future, of e-commerce, by becoming a member.
-You will enjoy meeting some of the most brilliant minds, sharing the best of innovative ideas.
-A great place to meet people in Paris, network and even gain some cool friends!
+Why not leap onto the bandwagon of the future, of e-commerce, by becoming a member?
+You will enjoy meeting some of the most brilliant minds, and sharing the best of innovative ideas.
+A great place to meet people in Paris, network, and even gain some cool friends!

 3. Meet people in Paris over a cup of coffee

 Paris and cafes are synonymous with each other!
 The city is home to some of the finest cafes on the planet.
 Cafes are a great place to bump into locals, make introductions, and get a conversation started.
 The fact that Parisians are approachable and open to chat with strangers is a bonus.
 Head to any of those wonderful al fresco cafes on any boulevard in Paris, and you stand a good chance to make friends in Paris.

 When you are living in the land of all the finer things that life has to offer, how can you resist not being a bon vivant?
 As a resident of the city, knowledge about wine pairing is de rigueur!
 If you need to polish your skills and knowledge about wines and their accompaniments, signing up with a wine-tasting club or workshop, would be the next step.

 Paris by the Glass offers members all they need to know about wine & cheese, champagne, French cuisine, and culture.
 Get to meet new people, raise a toast to living in the greatest city on the planet- Paris, and just have a rollicking time.

 5. Bond with a girl gang over fine cheese